-- I. Genetic testing of HTT repeat analysis to establish a diagnosis or for predictive testing of Huntington's disease (HD) (81271, 81274) is considered medically necessary when: - A. The member/enrollee displays clinical features of Huntington's disease (i.e, progressive motor disability featuring chorea, where voluntary movement may also be affected), OR - B. The member/enrollee has a clinical diagnosis of Huntington's Disease, OR - C. The member/enrollee is undergoing predictive testing, AND - 1.
-The member/enrollee is presymptomatic/asymptomatic, AND - a) The member/enrollee has a close relative with CAG trinucleotide repeat expansion of 27 or more in HTT, OR - b) The member/enrollee has a first-degree relative with a clinical diagnosis of HD without prior genetic testing. - II.
-Genetic testing of HTT repeat analysis to establish a diagnosis or for predictive testing of Huntington's disease (HD) (81271, 81274) is considered investigational for all other indications.
+- I. HTT repeat analysis to establish a diagnosis or for predictive testing of Huntington's disease (HD) (81271, 81274) is considered medically necessary when: - A. The member/enrollee displays clinical features of Huntington's disease (i.e, progressive motor disability featuring chorea, where voluntary movement may also be affected), OR - B. The member/enrollee has a clinical diagnosis of Huntington's disease, OR - C. The member/enrollee is undergoing predictive testing, AND - 1.
+The member/enrollee is presymptomatic/asymptomatic, AND - 2.
+The member/enrollee is 18 years of age or older, AND - a) The member/enrollee has a close relative with CAG trinucleotide repeat expansion of 27 or more in HTT, OR - b) The member/enrollee has a first-degree relative with a clinical diagnosis of HD without prior genetic testing.

+II.
+HTT repeat analysis to establish a diagnosis or for predictive testing of Huntington's disease (HD) (81271, 81274) is considered investigational for all other indications.